Jump to section

 Read the job description and become familiar with the company by reading policy documents, plans, and reports.

 2. Select and adjust your professional goals

 Identify which of your professional aspirations and goals align with what the interviewers are looking for.

 This step is crucial for successfully answering questions about them during your interview.

 It’s not always easy to decide which of your aspirations may be relevant to the interviewers.
 You should adapt your aspirations to emphasize the aspects you think are most pertinent.

-3. At the interview: keep your career goals and aspirations relevant
+3. Keep your career goals and aspirations relevant during the interview

 It’s impossible to know exactly what the company’s plans are for the future, no matter how much research you do.